steven-solomon/hexagonal_cf/READ_ME.md

 end
 ```

-From the root directory you can now start the server.
+From the root directory we can now start the server.

 ```
 $ cd .. # navigate to root